2007 St. Louis Rams season

-The 2007 season was the St. Louis Rams' 70th in the National Football League and their 13th in St. Louis.
+The 2007 season was the St. Louis Rams' 70th in the National Football League (NFL) and their 13th in St. Louis.
 This would prove the fourth-worst season for the Rams during their time in St. Louis.
 The team looked to improve on an 8–8 record from 2006.
 However, the Rams slumped early, losing their first eight games of the season heading into their bye week.
 Following their bye, they would beat both New Orleans and San Francisco on the road before losing 5 of their last 6 games to conclude the season.
 The Rams 0–8 start to the season is the worst in franchise history and matched their 3rd ever longest losing streak.
 The Rams also went 1–7 at home in 2007, the worst in franchise history until it was broken by the 2009 team two years later.
 The Rams' defense was dismal and was the biggest scar on the team the entire season, as they allowed the second-most points in the league during the season with 438.

-The 2007 season was the first of ten seasons in a row that the franchise did not have a winning season, a streak that was broken in 2017 when the Los Angeles Rams posted an 11–5 record.
+The 2007 season was the fourth of 13 consecutive seasons that the franchise did not have a winning season, a streak that was broken in 2017 when the Los Angeles Rams posted an 11–5 record.